dtcu0ng/H81M-DS2-Hackintosh/README.md

 + If you have AMD cards, you're natively supported.

 # Credit
-+ Apple for macOS
 + [hackintosh.vn](https://hackintosh.vn) for Vietnamese guides
 + [Olarila](https://olarila.com) for Clover English guides, configs
 + [Benjamin-Dobell](https://github.com/Benjamin-Dobell/) for NVIDIA Web scripts
 + [Dortania](https://dortania.github.io/OpenCore-Install-Guide/) for OpenCore guides
-+ NVIDIA for all the drivers